aembke/fred.rs/CONTRIBUTING.md

 1. Split the connection.
 The writer half is covered above.
 2. Spawn a task with access to the reader half, a reference to the server ID to which the reader half is connected, and a shallow clone of the `Multiplexer`.
 3. Convert the reader half to a `Stream`, calling [try_fold](https://docs.rs/futures/0.3.16/futures/stream/struct.TryFold.html) on it in the process.
-While this does mean the stream is processed in series the reader task never `awaits` a future so there wouldn't be any benefit of processing the stream concurrently on an event loop.
+While this does mean the stream is processed in series the reader task never `awaits` a future so there wouldn't be any real benefit of processing the stream concurrently on an event loop.
 By processing the stream in series it also makes it very easy to handle situations where the command should be retried, or reconnection needs to occur, since the reader task can just put the command back at the front of the in-flight queue without worrying about another task having popped from the queue in the meantime.

 Inside the `try_fold` loop the reader task does the following: